June 05, 2017

 Haskell.
 The test body has the parameterized type

-structure suitable for
+t, making the Group structure suitable for

 representing not only tests to be run, but also for test results.